 Don’t provide training if it’s not clear why you’re doing it, or if it doesn’t directly support a business goal.
 Business goals include things like increasing revenue and efficiency, decreasing costs and waste, supporting a new product, teaching a new or changed production process, or complying with regulations.
 For example, a business goal might be to train employees to create a new product.

 Once you’ve identified the business goal, ask yourself what your employees have to do if the company is to reach that goal.
 During this phase, you’ll identify the “performance gap” between what your workers can do now, and what they must be able to do.
 To keep with our new product example, the workers might need to know what the new product is, how the product is produced, and (most importantly) the tasks the workers must perform on the job to make the product.

-Read this article to learn more about how to conduct a job task analysis.
+Read this article to learn more about how to conduct a job hazard analysis.

 You’ve identified what the workers need to do, so now you have to identify the training activities that will help them learn to do those tasks.
 To continue our example, this may include a quick and short explanation of the product, an equally quick and short overview of the production process, and demonstrations mixed with hands-on practice of the tasks they’ll have to perform on the job.